atorstling/where-rust-shines/tasks/npe/README.md

 ## Part 4 - Discussion

 Did Rust sucessfully prevent you from making the same mistake?
 How?
-Do you these preventions are a good idea to build into the language?
+Do you think these preventions are a good idea to build into the language?